Policies and Procedures

 • The layout of the rooms allows for constant supervision.
 No child is left alone with staff or volunteers in a one-to-one situation without being visible to others.

-• Kids’ Corner Limited introduce key elements of safeguarding into our programme to promote the personal, social and emotional development of all children, so that they may grow to be ‘strong’, resilient and listened to’ and so that they develop understanding of why and how to keep safe.
+• Kids’ Corner introduce key elements of safeguarding into our programme to promote the personal, social and emotional development of all children, so that they may grow to be ‘strong’, resilient and listened to’ and so that they develop understanding of why and how to keep safe.

-• Kids’ Corner Limited create within the setting a culture of value and respect for the individual, having positive regard for children’s heritage arising from their colour, ethnicity, languages spoken at home, cultural and social background.
+• Kids’ Corner create within the setting a culture of value and respect for the individual, having positive regard for children’s heritage arising from their colour, ethnicity, languages spoken at home, cultural and social background.

-• Kids’ Corner Limited ensure that this is carried out in a way that is developmentally appropriate for the children.
+• Kids’ Corner ensure that this is carried out in a way that is developmentally appropriate for the children.

 1. Early Help